Berney Arms

 When I visited in February 2023, I was not the only person to exit the train at Berney Arms but was the only person to get back on later in the day for the return to Norwich.

-Also, the train that went to Great Yarmouth first, and I caught the return to Norwich; no one got off at Berney Arms on that service.
+Also, the train went to Great Yarmouth first, and I caught the return to Norwich; no one got off at Berney Arms on either service.

 So why did I visit Berney Arms?